dom-inic/infinityhub/readme.md

-Welcome to the infinity hub repo. these website to showcase the courses offered by infinity hub- mostly programming courses
+Welcome to the infinity hub repo.
+A learning website offering different courses